dawnofprophecy/module2_assignment_project/README.md

 ### Step 1: Ingestion
 #### CSV -> DuckDB -> Parquet -> BigQuery

-1. Run the duckdb_ingest.py file:
+1. Run the duckdb_ingest.py file to create the olist.duckdb database:
     ```python duckdb_ingest.py```

-2. Execute codes in `project_quickstart.ipynb`
+2. Quick exploration of the DuckDB database (Step 1), execute codes in `project_quickstart.ipynb`

-3. Run the export_parquet.py file:
+3. To export all tables from the DuckDB database (Step 1) to individual Parquet files, run the export_parquet.py:
     ```python export_parquet.py```

-4. To Load parquet files to BigQuery Tables, `cd` to the folder that contains the /parquet folder.
+4. To load the parquet files (from Step 3) to BigQuery Tables, `cd` to the folder that contains the /parquet folder.
 Copy-paste and run this code in terminal:
     ```
     for f in parquet/*.parquet; do
     tbl=$(basename "$f" .parquet)   # e.g., customers.parquet -> customers